How to Get Equipment Back from a Terminated Employee

 If someone is unresponsive and doesn’t communicate with company representatives, you’ll likely want to send a formal written reminder.

-And if that doesn’t work, it may be time to pursue legal action for unreturned property.
 To see what type of legal action can be taken, look for legal advice by researching local labor laws in your area.

 Just note that pursuing legal action can be costly and time-consuming.
 Therefore, it often makes more sense to take the following action instead when dealing with missing equipment.